 Treatments were applied at the Puketotara site in March 2016 and at the Trounson and Cascade sites in November 2016.
 Treatment 3 applications were repeated at the Puketotara site in March 2018, and in the Trounson and Cascade sites in March 2019.
+Following discussions with the Kauri Dieback Programme Planning & Intelligence team, Treatment 2 was re-applied at all sites in June 2019.

 The determination of phosphite concentration and doses for the large trees was difficult.
 With trunk girth being the main determinant of dose, and with no international experience with treating trees of such size, a very conservative approach was taken.
 This decision was in part influenced by previous experiences with phytotoxicity.
-The selected phosphite concentration of 4%, with injector frequency of one every 40 cm, corresponds to the lowest rate and dose used in the concurrent 'Trunk spray and low rate trial' (Horner 2019).
+The selected phosphite concentration of 4%, with injector frequency of one every 40 cm, corresponds to the lowest rate and dose used in the concurrent 'Trunk spray and low rate trial' (Horner 2019b).
 We have also included another treatment with an even lower dose of one injector every 80-cm girth.
 Although this dose may be too low to provide adequate long-term control, we had the opportunity to observe effects over the first year or two, then make another application if deemed appropriate.
 This has now been done, as noted above.